Dry White Patches on Skin: Should you be concerned?

 • Vitamin A: A deficiency in vitamin A can lead to dry, flaky skin and a loss of elasticity.

-• Vitamin B: B-vitamin deficiencies, including deficiencies in B1 (thiamin), B2 (riboflavin), and B3 (niacin), can cause skin problems, including dry skin.
+• Vitamin B: B-vitamin deficiencies, including deficiencies in B1 (thiamin), B2 (riboflavin), and B3 (niacin), can cause skin problems, including dry skin on face.

 • Vitamin C: Vitamin C is important for the production of collagen, a protein that helps to keep skin firm and healthy.
 A deficiency in vitamin C can lead to dry, rough skin and a slower healing time for cuts and wounds.